juripero/ryft-server/docs/auth.md

 ## Simple text file

-simple text file may be used as a list of user credentials.
+Simple text file may be used as a list of user credentials.

 YAML format: